open-metadata/OpenMetadata/openmetadata-docs/content/v1.5.x/quick-start/local-docker-deployment.md

 ## Start and Stop

-From the same directory mentioned in [step 1](#1.-create-a-directory-for-openmetadata), use the following commands to pause and unpause the Docker Compose services.
+From the same directory mentioned in [step 1](#1.-create-a-directory-for-openmetadata), use the following commands to start and stop the Docker Compose services.

 To stop the services